smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 SmartAnthill Guaranteed Delivery Protocol (SAGDP) v2.0
 ======================================================

+*NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and "SmartAnthill Protocol Stack" documents, please make sure to read them before proceeding.*

+SAGDP (SmartAnthill Guaranteed Delivery Protocol) aims to provide reliable message delivery for SmartAnthill environments; as described in "SmartAnthill Overall Architecture" document, SmartAnthill environments tend to be extremely limited, and tend to require special attention to energy-saving features.
+In addition, special considerations (such as ability to turn off receiver temporarily) need to be considered.

+SAGDP belongs to Layer 2 of OSI/ISO network model, see "SmartAnthill Protocol Stack" document for details.

 1. Main notions and definitions
 -------------------------------

 1.1. **Packet**.
 A unit of data exchange with other levels/protocols.
 For the sake of clarity two types of packets are distinguished:

      1.1.1. **HLP packet**: a packet that is sent to or received from a high level protocol;

      1.1.2. **UP packet**:  a packet that is sent to or received from an underlying protocol.
 HLP packet data is a payload data of UP protocol as it will be discussed in more details below.

      1.1.3. **Packet ID (PID)**: each packet has an associated unique (for communication between two given devices) packet ID.

      1.1.4.  **Preceding packet ID (PPID)**: a PID of a preceding packet in the chain, if preceding packet exists.

 1.2. **Chain**.
 An ordered set of packets.
 Each packet in a chain is of one of mutually exclusive types: "first", "intermediate", and "terminating", wherein "first" is the first packet in the chain, "terminating" is the last packet in the chain, and "intermediate" is neither "first" nor "terminating".